DigitalSilo/digitalsilodocs/README.md

 #### DependentGrainsUIds

 `DependentGrainsUIds` is a collection (array) of other grains' `UId`s that depend on the submitted grain.
-This property is useful when developers want to line up grains in a queue.
+This property is valuable when developers want to line up grains in a queue.

 #### ProcessAttributes